-In deciding whether Options is responsible for any losses that Mr C has suffered on his Store First investment, I need to look at what would have happened if Options had done what it should have done i.e. had not accepted Mr C' SIPP application in the first place.
+In deciding whether Options is responsible for any losses that Ms B has suffered on her investments, I need to look at what would have happened if Options had done what it should have done i.e. had not accepted Ms B' SIPP application in the first place.
 When considering this I have taken into account the Court of Appeal's supplementary judgment in Adams ([2021] EWCA Civ 1188), insofar as that judgment deals with restitution/compensation.

 I'm required to make the decision I consider to be fair and reasonable in all the circumstances of the case.
-And I do not consider the fact that Mr C signed the indemnity means that he shouldn't be compensated if it is fair and reasonable to do so.
-In deciding whether Options is responsible for any losses that Mr C has suffered on the investments in his SIPP I need to look at what would have happened if Options had done what it should have done i.e. not accepted his application.
+And I do not consider the fact that Ms B signed the indemnities means that she shouldn't be compensated if it is fair and reasonable to do so.
+In deciding whether Options is responsible for any losses she has suffered on the investment in her SIPP, I need to look at what would have happened if Options had done what it should have done i.e. not accepted Ms B's SIPP application.

-Had Options acted fairly and reasonably it should have concluded that it should not accept Mr C's application to open a SIPP.
-That should have been the end of the matter - it should have told him that it could not accept the business.
-And I am satisfied, if that had happened, the arrangement for Mr C would not have come about in the first place, and the loss he suffered could have been avoided.
+Had Options acted fairly and reasonably it should have concluded that it should not accept Ms B's application to open a SIPP.
+That should have been the end of the matter - it should have told Ms B that it could not accept the business.
+And I am satisfied, if that had happened, the arrangement for Ms B would not have come about in the first place, and the loss she suffered could have been avoided.

-The financial loss has flowed from Mr C transferring out of his existing personal pension and into a SIPP.
-For the reasons I set out below, I am satisfied that had the SIPP application not been accepted, the loss would not have been suffered.
-I would reach a similar conclusion if Options had terminated the transaction at a later stage once it was in possession of certain facts that meant there was a significant chance Mr C could suffer financial detriment.
+The financial loss has flowed from Ms B transferring out of her existing pension and into a SIPP.
+For the reasons I set out, I am satisfied that, had the SIPP application not been accepted, the loss would not have been suffered.
+I would reach a similar conclusion if Options had terminated the transaction at a later stage once it was in possession of certain facts that meant there was a significant chance Ms B could suffer financial detriment.

-Had Options explained to Mr C why it would not accept the application from CL&P or was terminating the transaction, I find it very unlikely that he would have tried to find another SIPP operator to accept the business.
-So, I'm satisfied that Mr C would not have continued with the SIPP, had it not been for Options' failings, and would have remained in his existing scheme.
-And, whilst I accept that CL&P is responsible for initiating the course of action that has led to his loss, I consider that Options failed unreasonably to put a stop to that course of action when it had the opportunity and obligation to do so.

-I have considered paragraph 154 of the Adams v Options High Court judgment, which says:
+Had Options explained to Ms B why it would not accept the application from CL&P or was terminating the transaction, I find it very unlikely that she would have tried to find another SIPP operator to accept the business.
+So, I'm satisfied that Ms B would not have continued with the SIPP, had it not been for Options' failings, and would have remained in her existing scheme.
+And, whilst I accept that CL&P is responsible for initiating the course of action that has led to her loss, I consider that Options failed unreasonably to put a stop to that course of action when it had the opportunity and obligation to do so.
+I have considered paragraph 154 of the Adams v Options HC judgment, which says: